Service-Oriented Architectures and Web Services: Course Tutorial and Lab Notes: Lab Environment

-Under UNIX, disk space (for a sample account \texttt{acs691a1}) would be accessible under e.g. \url{/groups/a/ac_as691_a1}.
-Under Windows, that path would be \verb+\\filer-groups\groups\a\ac_soen691a_1+ (``S:'' drive).
-There is a 1GB storage space there and your in-school work related to the assignments and courses can be put there, as the generated data files can be large at times.
+Under UNIX, disk space (for a sample account \texttt{\mygrpshort}) would be accessible under e.g. {\mygrpfull}.
+Under Windows (in case you need to access files from that OS), that path would be \verb+\\filer-groups\v_groups\groups_unix\k\ko_soen691a_2+ (the ``S:'' drive).
+There is a 1GB quota space available there and your in-school work related to the assignments and courses can be put there, as the generated data files can be large at times.

+To figure out what is your group account, type the \cmdline{id} command in a terminal, e.g.: